GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 In concurrent execution on the other hand - our physical threads were actually going through each virtual thread we spun for our requests methods and just waiting.
 It was still better than synchronous execution as time passes even if our CPU is not actively waiting for it to pass, so if we take any individual task - our CPU was waiting less for response on that specific task than it would when executing it synchronously, but still, majority of execution time was spent waiting.

-Asynchronous execution basically just gets rid of the waiting part all together as our CPU can just prepare the task and return to it once there’s something it can actually do.
+Asynchronous execution just gets rid of the waiting part all together as our CPU can just prepare the task and return to it once there’s something it can actually do.

 You may also have noticed that all of this was done on 1 thread in async diagram.
 Our program will not spin new threads for each async task.
 It will just execute the method call up to the point where the actual asynchronous part begins, and then return to execute other code (in our case next method call) until the point where we await for the results of the asynchronous task.